KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\models.py:35`

 **Description**:
-The `TimeZone.get_tz_by_id` method in the `TimeZone` class is likely designed to retrieve a time zone object or information based on a provided time zone identifier (`tz_id`) within the context of the EeazyCRM application settings.
+The `TimeZone.get_tz_by_id` method in the `TimeZone` class is used to retrieve a specific timezone based on its 'tz_id'.
+It is likely called by other methods or classes within the EeazyCRM application that require timezone information.

 ---